cartheur-cybie/Super-iCybie/README.md

 ### Support

-For this to work there are two forms of conenction:
+For this to work there are two forms:

 _RS-232_